mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 ```

 ## Figure out how to call your recursive function from your main function
+Probably the easiest step.
+You just pass your current node and whatever target you have.
+The recursive helper function will bifurcate and create new branches as needed.

-For counting the number of ways, you're starting from stair `0`.
+For our Count number of ways example:

+You're starting from stair `0`.
 And your starting/current answer is `0`.
-Your desired stair is also another parameter that you need to pass...
+You also need to pass in your desired stair

 ### Summary of steps
 So to do each of the four steps we discussed earlier:
 1. [What information do I need to pass down for each path](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#ask-yourself-what-information-do-i-need-to-pass-down-for-each-path-so-i-can-have-all-the-variables-needed-to-make-a-decision): The sum of the jumps so far.
 2. [Under what conditions do I stop tree traversal?](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#under-what-conditions-do-i-stop-tree-traversal-what-do-i-return-or-do-in-case-of-a-void-function): If I reach the targeted stair.
 Or if jumped passed it.
 3. [So I didn't hit a base case.
 What then?](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#so-i-didnt-hit-a-base-case-what-then): Recursively call the function.
 Combine the results of each node using `+`.
 Don't be smart: Don't try not calling your function.
 Let it exit any of its base cases in the next function execution.
-4. [Figure how to make the first recursive call](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#figure-out-how-to-call-your-recursive-function-from-your-main-function): Pass the right values as discussed.
+4. [Figure how to make the first recursive call](http:mfaani.com/posts/interviewing/how-to-think-recursively-part1/#figure-out-how-to-call-your-recursive-function-from-your-main-function): Pass 0 as current node.
+Pass 3 as you desired target.

 ## Code 1 - Simplest choice: